ItsSilvie/blog.silvie.org/_posts/2022-06-29-kickstarter-campaign.markdown

 > We originally wanted to release the Starter Kits months in advance of the full release of Dawn of Ashes.
 This would have given our backers and game stores the opportunity to try out and enjoy the product before the big release in Q3 of this year.
 We've discussed this timeline with multiple vendors as well as with distributors and are now acting upon the feedback we have received.
 They had voiced their concerns regarding the significant delay between the Starter Kit release and the Booster Box release, weakening the overall launch of Grand Archive.
 In addition, they also expressed that the efficiency of 1 wave versus 2 waves of shipments of products was not optimal.
 As a result, **we are delaying the release and shipment of the Starter Kits to match the Booster Box release for Dawn of Ashes**.
 With this, **products that were meant for Wave 1 shipment will also be delayed**.
 These products include **metal cards, promo cards, playmats, and deck boxes**.

-The original April 2022 plan for the [Dawn of Ashes Prelude](/DOAp_(set)) Starter Kits was now pushed back to be in line with the September 2022 <span class="dead-link">[Dawn of Ashes](/DOA_(set))</span> First Edition release.
+The original April 2022 plan for the [Dawn of Ashes Prelude](/DOAp_(set)) Starter Kits was now pushed back to be in line with the September 2022 [Dawn of Ashes](/DOA-1st_(set)) First Edition release.
 To make up for it, however, the developers also announced that any Starter Kit pre-order affected by this would have the number of included Prelude Packs upped from 2 to 4.

 Despite the gravity of this announcement, the community almost unanimously agreed that this was the best move.